kozistr/kozistr/README.md

 Korean (about to serve as Alternative Military Services)

-Interested in building / developing DL techniques & services

 Kaggle Competition Expert

+Interested in building DL techniques & services

 - 💼 I’m working on ...